TimLeeTY/projectC/readme.md

 To show how the total magnetisation varied with some nonzero external field, $H$ was varied between the range $[-1.
 1]$ in a linear fashion (triangle wave) and the resultant total magnetisation and energy were plotted as a function of $H$.
 We incremented $H$ sufficiently slowly to ensure equilibrium is reached within a few MC steps between each transition, 10 MC steps were performed between changes in $H$.

+## Performance

+Due to the large $N$ used (up to 55), the whole programme takes ~5 hours to run if ran separately.
+However, as most results are written out to separate `.csv` files, we could easily run the code for multiple values of $N$ at once.
+Initially, to speed up calculations, the `multiprocessing` package was used to parallelise the programme, however, it rendered the PC unusable and was therefore ultimately abandoned.

+In an attempt the lower the computation cost of each MC step, the probabilities $\exp(-\beta\Delta E)$ were stored separately in an array to prevent having to repeat the same calculation multiple times.
+However, this did not prove to speed up the process much suggesting that the `python` interpreter either knows to stash these calculations automatically, or the retrieval of values from an array is slower than the calculation of an exponent (the former of which sounds more plausible).

+Finally, the code was \`vectorised' such that the MC steps for multiple values of $T$ would be computed in unison.
+This was perhaps the most notable improvement, exemplifying the infamously inefficient for loops in `python`.

 # Results